mod-prashant/Q-R-code/README.md

 ## Acknowledgments

-I would like to thank the Frontend Mentor for providing this great learning opportunity.
+I would like to thank the Frontend Mentor for providing this great learning opportunity and Frontend Mentor community for professional feedbacks.